Strobesstrobes

 How often should you run a penetration test?

 Run a full pentest at least annually and after any major change: a new feature, an infrastructure migration, or a merger.
-Compliance frameworks like PCI DSS and SOC 2 often mandate this cadence, but annual testing alone leaves long blind windows between assessments.
+Compliance frameworks like PCI DSS and SOC 2 often mandate this cadence.
+But annual testing alone leaves long blind windows, and a bug shipped the week after your test sits undetected until the next one.

 That gap is why teams are moving toward continuous testing.
 AI-driven approaches like agentic pentesting keep probing your attack surface as it changes, so a risky deploy on Tuesday gets caught Tuesday, not at next year's audit.
-For guidance on cadence, see how often is penetration testing enough.
+Use it to cover the gap between deep human-led engagements, not to replace them.

 Frequently asked questions